 From the Atrium, our upstairs theater-we call it our Mainstage Theater-can be found by (you guessed it!) heading up the big staircase!
-At the top is a red curtain, through which is the entrance to the theater.
+At the top is a black curtain, through which is the entrance to the theater.
 There is also an elevator to every floor of the building.
 The Mainstage Theater is the larger of our two theaters, and it holds over 300 people during a sold-out show.
 You enter at the top back of the theater, and you'll walk down some more stairs toward the stage.
 You'll be seated on benches with cushions and, though there aren't separated seats, there will be plenty of room for you to sit comfortably and find your own space.
 There is an exit at the bottom of the stairs for after the show (or during-the-show emergencies).
+Please note that no strollers or baby carriers are allowed into the theaters.
+They are allowed everywhere else at the Center.